ibn-salem/sevenC/README.md

 R package to predict chromatin looping interactions from ChIP-seq data and sequnece motifs.

-Chromatin looping is an importent feature of eukaryotic genomes and can bring regulatory sequences, such as enhancers or transcription factor binding sites, in close physical proximity of regulated target genes.
+Chromatin looping is an important feature of eukaryotic genomes and can bring regulatory sequences, such as enhancers or transcription factor binding sites, in close physical proximity of regulated target genes.